 A program that combines DHIR, Linear Appraisal and DNA Marker Testing.
+This program is separate from Membership.

 As these programs are bundled, there is a cost savings to the member.
 See schedule of rates for fees.
 Annual enrollment in the program includes 3 pre-paid DNA marker tests at a reduced rate, discount on the DHIR/LA option, discount on other genetic testing services, free annual subscription reports, a separate listing on the ADGA website and in the Directory, and use of the ADGA Plus logo.